ESLint Config Generator for UI Projects

 Set up ESLint for my [Framework] project with TypeScript support and accessibility linting.

-CRITICAL REQUIREMENTS:
+REQUIREMENTS:

-4. Install all required ESLint dependencies
+5. Install all required ESLint dependencies.

-5. Generate configuration with:
+6. Generate configuration with:

 - Framework-specific rules